-A popular method of collecting the new 2009 Bicentennial Lincoln Cents is by the roll.
+A popular method of collecting the new 2009 Bicentennial Lincoln Cents is by the roll (Buy on eBay).
 Each roll contains 50 coins, allowing collectors to put aside a good number of coins, usually in uncirculated condition.
 Rolls have the advantage of easier acquisition and storage.
 There are several options for Lincoln Cent roll collectors.

 US Mint Two Roll Sets

 The United States Mint offered 2009 Lincoln Cent Two Roll Sets.
 These sets contain one roll of 50 coins from the Philadelphia Mint and one roll of 50 coins from the Denver Mint.
 The coins are packaged in custom designed wrappers which indicate the design of the coins, the mint, and the face value.